shidhincr/blog-drafts/drafts/welcome-es6-javascript-is-not-fany-anymore.md

 sayName(); // logs Jerry
 ```

-ES6 added arrow functions to get rid of the scoping problems.
-An arrow function will always lexically binded `this` value to the holding object.
+ES6 added arrow functions to get rid of the scoping issues.
+An arrow function will always lexically binded `this` value to it's surrounding environment.
 So the above code can be written in ES6 like this:

 ```javascript
 var name = 'Tom';